superlinked/VectorHub/docs/home.md

 ***

 :::hint{type="info"}
 VectorHub is a free and open-sourced learning hub that is sponsored and curated by Superlinked.
-We enourage you to contribute and make a suggestion on our GitHub.
+We enourage you to contribute or make a suggestion on our GitHub.
 :::